KamileGULER/rag-chatbot/README.md

 # 🧠 RAG ChatBot – Knowledge-Based Intelligent Answering System

-**RAG ChatBot** is a Retriever-Augmented Generation (RAG) application that intelligently answers user questions by matching them with pre-defined content.
+**RAG ChatBot** is a Retrieval-Augmented Generation (RAG) application that intelligently answers user questions by matching them with pre-defined content.
 It combines Python, Flask, FAISS, and Transformers technologies to provide a fast and effective question-answering experience.

 ---